xaya/taurion_gsp/README.md

 Once you have installed libxayagame you can clone this repository and build:

 you will need the region and obstacle layer data.
-Download these and put them in the mapdata folder
+Download these and put them in the `data` folder (or `mapdata` if the symlinks do not work for you)

 https://xaya.io/downloads/regiondata.dat.xz